Exhibtion, films, talks & events

 Johan van der Keuken

 Johan van der Keuken (Amsterdam, 1938-2001) studied at the Parisian film academy, the IDHEC (Institut des Hauts Etudes Cinématographiques) from 1956-1958, after which he worked concurrently and alternately as photographer and filmmaker.
 He published his first photographic book at the age of 17.
-Van der Keuken made about 1 or 2 films per year since the nineteen fifties, which ultimately resulted in an oeuvre of more than 50 films.
-After the political engagement of the seventies, in the nineties Van der Keuken became increasingly interested in form, but his films have also always remained an analysis of society.
+Van der Keuken made about one or two films per year since the 1950s, which ultimately resulted in an oeuvre of more than 50 films.
+After the political engagement of the 70s, in the 90s, Van der Keuken became increasingly interested in form, but his films have also always remained an analysis of society.
 With grand, but also small cinematic gestures, he was able to link a city such as Amsterdam to the fate of the entire world, as in his best-known film Amsterdam, Global Village (1996).